-D6.1 The Council as a local authority is accountable to the public for the actions of all its members, employees and others acting on its behalf, and needs to safeguard against the misuse of the assets and resources held on the public's behalf .

-- D6.2 The Council will not tolerate fraud and corruption in the administration of its duties and responsibilities, whether from inside or from outside the authority. - D6.3 The Council's expectation with regard to propriety and accountability is that members and staff at all levels undertake their duties with honesty and integrity and will lead by example in ensuring adherence to legal requirements, rules, procedures and practices. - D6.4 The Council also expects that individuals and organisations (e.g. suppliers, contractors, and service providers) with which it contracts will act towards the Council with similar honesty and integrity and without behaviour that constitutes fraud or corruption.
+- D6.1 The Council as a local authority is accountable to the public for the actions of all its members, employees and others acting on its behalf, and needs to safeguard against the misuse of the assets and resources held on the public's behalf. - D6.2 The Council will not tolerate fraud and corruption in the administration of its duties and responsibilities, whether from inside or from outside the authority. - D6.3 The Council's expectation with regard to propriety and accountability is that members and staff at all levels undertake their duties with honesty and integrity and will lead by example in ensuring adherence to legal requirements, rules, procedures and practices. - D6.4 The Council also expects that individuals and organisations (e.g. suppliers, contractors, and service providers) with which it contracts will act towards the Council with similar honesty and integrity and without behaviour that constitutes fraud or corruption.

-- D6.5 The key controls regarding the prevention of fraud or financial irregularities are that: - Policies and procedures are determined and operate effectively which set out the standards of conduct to be followed by Members, staff, partners and service providers - An adequate & effective Internal Audit function is provided. - Policies and procedures are communicated to, understood and applied by all Members, staff, partners and service providers. - Procedures and practices are reviewed on a regular basis to identify any or suspected weaknesses, and that the procedures and practices are revised as necessary. - A register of interests is maintained in which details of any hospitality or gifts offered to Members, partners or staff are recorded regardless of whether or not the offer was accepted. - Identified or suspected frauds or financial irregularities are examined swiftly and offenders are dealt with firmly and appropriately.
+- D6.5 The key controls regarding the prevention of fraud or financial irregularities are that: - policies and procedures are determined and operate effectively which set out the standards of conduct to be followed by Members, staff, partners and service providers - an adequate & effective Internal Audit function is provided. - policies and procedures are communicated to, understood and applied by all Members, staff, partners and service providers. - procedures and practices are reviewed on a regular basis to identify any or suspected weaknesses, and that the procedures and practices are revised as necessary. - a register of interests is maintained in which details of any hospitality or gifts offered to Members, partners or staff are recorded regardless of whether or not the offer was accepted.

+• identified or suspected frauds or financial irregularities are examined swiftly and offenders are dealt with firmly and appropriately.
-- D6.6 To develop and maintain appropriate policies, strategies and procedures on anti-fraud and corruption measures, and to advise Members and Officers of their responsibilities under these policies and procedures. - D6.7 To ensure the Council maintains adequate and effective internal control arrangements. - D6.8 To ensure the Council participates in anti-fraud initiatives and develops and maintains policies and procedures on data matching exercises.

-- D6.9 In conjunction with the Council's Monitoring Officer to develop and maintain an appropriate and effective whistle-blowing policy and procedures. - D6.10 To ensure that all suspected financial irregularities are reported to the Head of Governance and Assurance and where there is evidence of perceived criminality, to notify the Chief Executive and Monitoring Officer, and where appropriate Members. - D6.11 To seek to recover monies stolen from the Council by whichever means is appropriate.
-In respect of dismissed employees this will include making an application to recover money from their pension rights within the Local Government Pension Scheme. - D6.12 Where the Strategic Director of Resources believes that reasonable grounds exist to suspect that a loss or deficiency has resulted from a fraudulent or illegal act, or in any circumstances where it appears right to do so, the Strategic Director of Resources may refer the relevant facts to the Police for further investigation.
+- D6.6 To develop and maintain appropriate policies, strategies and procedures on anti-fraud and corruption measures, and to advise Members and Officers of their responsibilities under these policies and procedures. - D6.7 To ensure the Council maintains adequate and effective internal control arrangements. - D6.8 To ensure the Council participates in anti-fraud initiatives and develops and maintains policies and procedures on data matching exercises. - D6.9 To ensure that all suspected financial irregularities are reported to the Head of Governance and Assurance and where there is evidence of perceived criminality, to notify the Chief Executive and Director of Governance, and where appropriate Members. - D6.10 To seek to recover monies stolen from the Council by whichever means is appropriate.
+In respect of dismissed employees this will include making an application to recover money from their pension rights within the Local Government Pension Scheme. - D6.11 Where the Director of Finance believes that reasonable grounds exist to suspect that a loss or deficiency has resulted from a fraudulent or illegal act, or in any circumstances where it appears right to do so, the Director of Finance, in consultation with the Director of Governance, may refer the relevant facts to the Police for further investigation.